redhat-na-ssa/hobbyist-guide-to-rhoai/notes/01_DASHBOARD.md

     1. Schedule
         1. Max concurrent runs
         1. Time frame
-        1. Catchup if behind schedule
+        1. Catch up if behind schedule
     1. Review the pipeline success
         1. Graph
         1. YAML
 1. Distributed Workload Metrics -
     1. Distributed Workloads - train complex machine-learning models or process data more quickly, by distributing  jobs on multiple worker nodes in parallel
         1. In 2.9 release of OpenShift AI, the only accelerators supported for distributed workloads are NVIDIA GPUs.
 1. Model Serving - each project/workbench, you can specify only one model serving platform